zeeshan-shah/pp5-api/README.md

 2. Click on the "Clone" button and copy the provided URL.
 3. Open your preferred IDE and execute the command `git clone <copied URL>` in the terminal to clone the repository locally.

 ## Credits

-### Code

-- The code was written with the help of Code Institute walkthrough project [drf-api](https://github.com/Code-Institute-Solutions/drf-api)
+- The code for this project was written with the guidance of Code Institute's walkthrough project [drf-api](https://github.com/Code-Institute-Solutions/drf-api).

+- [GitHub](https://github.com/): I drew inspiration for the project's design from GitHub.

+- [Django](https://www.djangoproject.com/): My project was built on the Django framework, which provided a solid foundation for development.

+- [Font Awesome](https://fontawesome.com/): I utilized Font Awesome for its extensive collection of free icons, enhancing the visual appeal of my project.

+- [Google Fonts](https://fonts.google.com/): I leveraged Google Fonts to access a wide variety of free fonts, contributing to the project's aesthetic appeal.

+- [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?hl=en): I utilized Responsive Viewer, a free platform, to test the responsiveness of my website across different devices and screen sizes.

+- [Flaticon](https://www.flaticon.com/): I sourced some of my project's icons from Flaticon, enhancing its visual elements.

+- [Freepik](https://www.freepik.com/free-photos-vectors/blogger-logo): The project's logo was sourced from [Freepik](https://www.freepik.com/free-photos-vectors/blogger-logo).

 ### Acknowledgments

 Special thanks to:

-Julia: My helpful mentor at Code Institute who was always there to offer useful tips and constructive feedback.
+- [Julia Konovalova](https://github.com/IuliiaKonovalova/): My mentor at Code Institute, whose guidance, tips, and feedback were invaluable throughout the project's development journey.